 Telephone Skills are in my DNA

-At the risk of sounding 300 years old, my part time job during high school and college was Switchboard Operator at Quincy City Hospital in Massachusetts.
+My part time job during high school and college was Switchboard Operator at Quincy City Hospital in Massachusetts.

 When I became a hospital vice president, my responsibilities included Communications.
 I selected and coordinated implementation of a new telephone system for our 260 bed hospital.